Hartecky/AnalizaDanychNGS/RAPORT.md

 5. With use of samtools and bcftools variants were called by comparing aligned reads with reference genome.

-6. Functional annotation was done by Variant Effect Predictor tool (VEP), provided by Ensembl.
+6. Functional annotation was done by snpEff tool.

 7. VCF files along with annotated variants were visualized using R with ggplot2 and vcfR package